therealzella/IDS706_Data_Pipeline_with_Databricks/README.md

 # Data Pipeline Project

 ## Overview
-This project implements a data pipeline using Databricks and Google Colab, with Google Drive as the data source.
+This project implements a data pipeline using Databricks.
 The pipeline reads a CSV file, processes the data using PySpark, and writes the processed data to both Parquet and CSV formats as outputs.
 Additionally, a CI/CD pipeline is set up using GitHub Actions to ensure code quality through linting and testing.

 ## Project Structure
 - `notebooks/`: Contains the Databricks notebook used for data processing.